 - Leave to set in a cool place.

 - As soon as the chocolate has set cut the large brownie into quarters.
 Then cut each quarter into quarters and you will have 16 delicious Chocolate Mini Egg Brownies!

 - Use a palette knife to remove each fudgey brownie from the foil.

 - Store any spare brownies in an airtight container for up to 5 days – there’s no way they last that long here!!

 I like to serve these Chocolate Mini Egg Brownies with a few extra eggs, so that everyone can have the same number of eggs on top of their brownie.
-Little do they know there are hidden eggs within the brownie. 😉
+While watching their surprise when hidden mini eggs within the brownie. 😉

 Whatever your plans this Easter, I hope that you take a minute to remember the reason it is celebrated?

 Jesus gave His life that we may all know Him, true forgiveness, unconditional love and peace.
 With Him life may not be perfect, but the journey is much easier.